 Climate in Alberta

-Alberta, as the fourth largest province in Canada, has a land area of 661,185 square kilometers.
-It is located between 45°N to 65°N and 105°E to 125°E. The altitude varies from 170 meters (above sea level) in the Wood Buffalo National Park in the northeast to as high as 3,747 meters (above sea level) in the Rocky Mountains along the southwestern border.
+Alberta, as the fourth largest province in Canada, has a land area of 640,330 square kilometers [i].
+It is located between 49°N to 60°N and 110°E to 120°E [ii].
+The elevation varies from 170 metres (above sea level) in the Wood Buffalo National Park in the northeast to as high as 3,747 metres (above sea level) in the Rocky Mountains along the southwestern border.
 This variation, as well as the variation in sea surface temperature of the Pacific Ocean, has a pronounced influence on the diversity of the climate.

-For example, in the south-east region of Alberta, annual precipitation has ranged from a high of 689 mm in 1927, the highest year on record, to 186 mm (2001), the driest year on record.
+For example, in the south-east region of Alberta, annual precipitation has ranged from a high of 689 mm in 1927, the highest year on record, to 186 mm in 2001, the driest year on record.
 The flow of the South Saskatchewan River reflects that variability.
-No place else in Canada, and few places on earth, have this much variability in both climate and annual water balance.
+No other place in Canada, and few others on earth, have this much variability in both climate and annual water balance.

-Annual precipitation ranges from 300 mm/year in the southeast to 450 mm/year in the north, except in the foothills of the Rocky Mountains where rainfall can reach 600 mm/year.
+Annual precipitation ranges from less than 350 mm/year in the southeast to over 450 mm/year in the northwest, except in the foothills of the Rocky Mountains, where rainfall can exceed 600 mm/year.
 It should be noted that precipitation in any month can be extremely variable with the variability of precipitation being greater in southern Alberta than in the Peace River Region and central Alberta [iv] (p.6-7).